Establish and manage funded projects

 The Research Office in conjunction with the Division of Finance are responsible for the establishment of the project within the University Finance systems.
 The Budget Approval Form facilitates the budget creation for this project in the Banner Finance System.
 This budget flows directly into Research Master which is then accessible by the lead researcher at all times.

 An R fund is a unique account number established to manage project income and expenditure associated with each individual research project.
 Every project will have its own unique R fund and only expenditure approved within the project agreement should be charged to the relevant R fund.

-If researchers have obtained CSU leverage funding to support the project, you should liaise with the administering unit responsible for the source of internal funding to obtain access to an appropriate code.
+If researchers have obtained Charles Sturt University leverage funding to support the project, you should liaise with the administering unit responsible for the source of internal funding to obtain access to an appropriate code.
 Internal leverage funding does not flow into an R fund code.

 Familiarise yourself with the contract requirements and budget

 All research income and expenditure occurring at the University is subject to annual audit by the NSW Auditor General's Office.
 Researchers must ensure all project expenditure is charged to the correct accounts codes as the project happens, and that expenditure is in line with what was approved in the research agreement.
 Instances where budget commitments change from what was approved in the research agreement should always be confirmed in writing from the funding body to ensure the University can demonstrate the appropriate use of research funding.

 Managing the project chevron_right

 The management of contractual milestones, invoicing, payment of third party contract invoices, and all financial acquittals is supported by the Research Office and designated staff within University Schools, Faculties and Research Centres.

 Research Office Responsibilities

 - Invoice funding organisations for project income